mcfullard/ttd-release/README.md

 # ttd-release
-This repository will server as the main point for testers to download and run releases of our game *The Wrath of Thomas the Dentist*.
+This repository will serve as the main point for testers to download and run releases of our game *The Wrath of Thomas the Dentist*.
 Note: the game requires an internet connection to work properly.